Czar Jarek’s AC Righteous/Virtuous PVE MOD 13 Guide

 For now the, the secondary choices will be the likes of the Greater Belt of Wisdom, Tiamat Sash (Tiamat neck piece and artifact gives set bonus of 5% outgoing heals and 5% incoming heals), Greater Imperial Waistband of Honor and Sphene Sash (With masterwork set, ideally Sphene amulet, you get a nice bonus of 500 recovery and 1000 movement which stacks up to 3 times when you use an encounter power) Another great choice here is the Company Ward Belt because combined with the Company Duelist Cloak, you can gain an extra 500 base power for those who are needed/wanting to maximize power sharing abilities but the new masterwork stuff in mod 13 is obviously better so this will just be filler until you can get your hands on that.

 Best to have – To add to the current list of best rings, the stand out rings to me next mod as a DC are Ring of Offensive action, Ring of the Shadowstalker +5 and Ring of the Gravestriker +5.
 You can check out these three rings in the link HERE and please note, the ring of offensive action, although it’s purple, it has two offensive slots and also, the +4 versions of the Shadowstalker and Gravestriker also has two offensive slots.
+To note here, the Gravestriker’s ring ability that gives extra power apparently thanks to numerous testers seems to be counted as base so this ring is currently the best in slot choice for us.
+Note well that x2 +4’s or x2 +5’s don’t stack together so you’ll have to ideally get a +4 and +5.
 Also, in masterworking, there are two rings as well that stand out among the best along with those first three rings which are the Beaded Restoration Ring and the Bronzwood Raid Ring.
 These also have two offensive slots & you can see these two rings HERE.Other good choices still include the Ostorian Ring of Hellig +5 x2 and in Mod 12, the one called Ring of the Goblin Slayer +5 which is better than the hellig stats wise.
 You have a chance to get the Goblin ring in ‘Hunts of Chult – Clawglaze while the hellig +5/Greater Ostorian Hellig as y’all should know, comes from FBI/MSVA.

 Alternatives – Tons to choose from here.
 Primal Raid Ring, Primal Restoration Ring, Ring of the Golbin Slayer +4, Ostorian ring of Hellig (Epic version), Huntsman Restoration Ring, Sphene Restoration Ring, Ring of Brutality +4 & 5, Ring of Sudden Precision +4 & 5, Ring of Rising Power +4 & 5, Ring of Rising Precision +4 & 5, and Ring of Rising Recovery +4 & 5.
 More options include x2 of either the Personalized Adamant Ring of Recovery or x2 Rosegold Raid/Restoration Rings.
 If these rings aren’t obtainable, your other bets include the Dragonflight/Elven Restoration Rings, Dragonflight/Elven Raid Rings, Drowcraft Raid/Restoration Rings.